SysAdminDoc/Blog/Facebook/BrowserWars2025.md

 - **Vivaldi**: Feature-packed and made for power users.
 - **Opera**: A once-great innovator with a shady present.
 - **Ladybird**: A brand new engine that dares to ditch Chromium entirely.
+- **Waterfox**: A classic Firefox fork that’s quieter, but still kicking.

 This war is no longer about tabs and themes.
 It’s about **who owns your experience**, **who tracks you**, and **who profits from your attention**.